Energy Monitoring: Essential Tips for Increased Efficiency and Savings

 Before installing an monitoring system, identify areas of high energy consumption.
 Ask yourself:

-• How much energy does your household or business use daily?
+• How much energy does your household or business use each day?

 • What are your energy-hungry appliances?